 Chlorine generators go by many different names such chlorine cell, salt water chlorine generator, and sometimes simply SWG.
 They all mean the same thing.
 Salt is added to the water and the electrolyzer (chlorine generator) is connected to the pool’s filtration plumbing on the return side.
 The salt water passes through the chlorine generator which turns it into active hypochlorous acid, or pool chlorine.
 Also, a good saltwater chlorinator can give you a choice when it comes to chlorinating your pool.
 You can have a maintenance dose of chlorine, or turn it up to shock your pool.

 Benefits Of Salt Water Swimming Pools

-A pool salt system means you won't need to store any chlorine although you will need to handle other chemicals.
+A pool salt system means you won't need to store any chlorine, although you will need to handle other chemicals.
 Pool acid for the pH and pool alkalinity, and calcium chloride for the water hardness, if applicable.

 Disadvantages Of Salt Water Swimming Pools